machuangtao/CC4LO-RDB/README.md

 This is a graph-based intermediate model that represent the semantics of RDB and the specifications of learned ontologies.
 - The graph-based intermediate model is encoded by SMV program.
-- The specifications of learned ontologies is formalzied by CTL formula.
+- The specifications of learned ontologies is formalized by CTL formula.

 This model could be ran [nuXmv](https://nusmv.fbk.eu/) by using model chcker to verify whether the learned ontolgies satisfy the RDB model by excuting the following commands:
 1. read_model -i Mini_University.smv